-Training and support is available for new governors, and we will partner you with one of existing governors to give you guidance and answer any questions that you have.
+Training and support is available for new governors, and, if you'd like, we will partner you with one of existing governors to give you guidance and answer any questions that you have.
 Those new to being a governor will be expected to attend induction training.